 - Click ‘Create an account’ to finalise your registration

-Qmiles is Qatar Airways speak for the miles you can earn at various partners and then spend for rewards.
-You can earn Qmiles on all partner airline and Qatar Airways flights, as well as from over 100 other global non-flight partners.
+Avios are the miles you can earn at various partners and then spend for rewards.
+You can earn Avios on all partner airline and Qatar Airways flights, as well as from over 100 other global non-flight partners.
 Use the Qcalculator to work out how much you could earn on your next flight.

 On Qatar Airways’ own flights, members will earn between 50% to 300% of the actual mileage flown, depending on which cabin and ticket you purchase.
-The airline also has an ongoing promotion where you’ll earn 2,000 Qmiles with your first online flight booking and 500 Qmiles per subsequent booking.
+The airline also has an ongoing promotion where you’ll earn 2,000 Avios with your first online flight booking and 500 Avios per subsequent booking.

 For partner airlines, the earn rate will vary and it’s best to check the partner page directly.
 For example, you’ll earn 25%-150% of the mileage flown on Qantas, but not on domestic standalone flights.

 Australian and New Zealand American Express Membership Rewards members can now transfer their Amex MR points to Qatar Airways Privilege Club!
 The rate is the standard 2 to 1, which means there are some excellent redemption opportunities, which we cover later on.